-B. Preprocessing of the proposed NFs Input
+B. Preprocessing of the Proposed NFs Input

-Technical analysts usually use indicators to the predict the future.
-The major types of indicators are Moving Average Convergence/Divergence (MACD), Williams's %R (W), Relative Strength Index (RSI) and Stochastic (%K, %D) and Exponential Moving Average (EMA).
+Technical analysts usually use indicators to predict future buy and sell signals.
+The major types of indicators are Moving Average Convergence/Divergence (MACD), Williams's %R (W), Relative Strength Index (RSI), Exponential Moving Average (EMA), On Balance Volume, etc., and they correspond on close price and volume.
 These indicators can be derived from the real stock composite index.
-The target for training the Neurofuzzy is the actual index.
+Each indicator is included in the input signal for the intelligence system.
+And, the target for training is the buy and sell signal as shown on fig. 5.